TrishaSrikanth-459/DeployStega/routing/prevalence_table.md

 This document reports the marginal prevalence of each artifact class in the routing namespace, measured over benign GitHub interaction logs.

-Prevalence is defined as **raw access counts per artifact class**, without considering ordering, timing, transitions, or sender–receiver relationships.
-These statistics characterize how frequently different artifact classes appear in normal platform activity and do not encode behavioral structure.
+Prevalence is defined as **raw access-event counts per artifact class** within a specified observation window.
+These statistics characterize how frequently different artifact classes are *accessed* in normal platform activity and do not encode behavioral structure, user intent, or routing paths.

+This document is **structural and population-level**.
+It does not assess whether specific users behave suspiciously.

 ---

 ## Measurement Definition

+### Observation Window

+All counts are computed over a fixed, explicitly defined time window:

+- **Start time**: `<YYYY-MM-DD>`
+- **End time**: `<YYYY-MM-DD>`

+Only access events occurring within this window are included.

+---

 ### Unit of Measurement

-Each count corresponds to a single observed access or reference to an artifact instance in benign platform logs.
+Each count corresponds to a **single logged access event** referencing an artifact instance in benign platform logs.

+An *access event* is defined as:

+- A recorded interaction in the source dataset indicating that a user viewed, fetched, or otherwise referenced an artifact instance.
-The exact interpretation of an “access” depends on the source dataset and is documented alongside the counting procedure.
+- The exact logging mechanism depends on the data source and is documented alongside the counting procedure.

+---

+### Counting Semantics

+- Each access event is counted independently.
+- Multiple accesses to the same artifact by the **same user** are counted separately.
+- Accesses to the same artifact by **different users** are also counted separately.
+- No aggregation or normalization is performed at the user level.

+This document intentionally does **not** distinguish access events by user identity.

+User-level repetition, concentration, or deviation from baseline behavior is modeled separately through behavioral feature extraction and adversarial analysis.

+---

 ### Included Artifacts

-Only artifact classes defined in the routing namespace are counted.
-No other platform objects or metadata fields are included.
+- Only artifact classes defined in the routing namespace are counted.
+- No other platform objects, metadata fields, or derived entities are included.

 ---

 ## Data Sources

 - **Primary sources**:
-  - `<DataSourceName1>` (e.g., GH Archive)
+  - `GH Archive`
-  - `<DataSourceName2>` (e.g., GHTorrent)
+  - `GHTorrent`

 - **Dataset version(s)**:
-  - `<Version / snapshot date>`
+  - `<Version identifier / snapshot date>`

-- **Time window**:
-  - `<Start date>` → `<End date>`

 - **Population scope**:
-  - `<e.g., public repositories / collaborator activity / all users>`
+  - `<e.g., public repositories only / collaborator activity / all users>`

 ---